-Undeveloped” and “Probable” Natural Gas Reserves (“Silurian” formation), as currently updated at March 31, 2012, by Jim McIntosh Petroleum Engineering Ltd.
+Undeveloped” and “Probable” Natural Gas Reserves (“Silurian” formation), as currently updated in 2013 by Jim McIntosh Petroleum Engineering Ltd.

-Although the company runs a highly efficient production operation, the present cost of leasing, licensing, surveying, drilling, casing, completing, fracturing, pipelining and maintenance is not ECONOMICALLLY VIABLE at prevailing NYMEX1 standard prices of $2 to $3 per Mmbtu.
+Although the company runs a highly efficient production operation, the present cost of leasing, licensing, surveying, drilling, casing, completing, fracturing, pipelining and maintenance is not ECONOMICALLLY VIABLE at prevailing NYMEX prices.
 Consequently, the Company does not contemplate further gas development until there is a significant improvement in Natural Gas prices.

 PICTURED ABOVE is nomenclature of a modern compliance wellsite in Ontario (#91).The company’s Project.

 4. Stuffing Box

 11. 3 1/2 inch pipeline

 12. High pressure automatric brine separator